joan41868/hethers.js/packages/sha2/README.md

 It is responsible for common cryptographic hashes and HMAC.

 For more information, see the [documentation](https://docs.ethers.io/v5/api/utils/hashing/).
+TODO Docs

 Importing